Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 If the COVID-19 pandemic has taught us one thing, it’s that life is unpredictable.
-Even the most carefully planned and managed life is not immune to unexpected forces.
-But by prioritizing wellness, your employees can be ready to handle whatever life throws at them, whether it’s a public health crisis, an economic downturn, or the next pressing work deadline.
+Even the most carefully managed plans are not immune to unexpected forces.
+By prioritizing wellness and developing healthy coping mechanisms, your employees can be ready to handle whatever life throws at them, whether it’s a public health crisis, an economic downturn, or the next pressing work deadline.

-One of the ways you can help your employees gain emotional resilience is through mindfulness exercises.
+One of the ways you can help your employees continue to develop emotional resilience is through mindfulness exercises.
 Mindfulness teaches us to be present in the moment, acknowledging our thoughts without judgment.
-When stressful situations occur, mindfulness helps us approach them rationally, without forming wild ideas about the future.
+When stressful situations occur, mindfulness helps us approach them rationally, without spiraling into anxiety about the future.

 Mindfulness is also easy to teach to a remote workforce.
 There are plenty of skilled mindfulness educators who would be happy to lead online workshops with your employees.
 The great thing about mindfulness is all you need is a quiet space to meditate and a comfortable place to sit.

 Money is a huge source of stress for most Americans even in the best of times.
-Now, as the economy threatens to dip into a recession or even a depression, financial stress is higher than ever.
+Even if your employees’ jobs weren’t affected by the pandemic, they may still be enduring financial stress (especially if their partner’s job was affected).

 Employees become disengaged when they feel their jobs are dead ends, with no hope for advancement or professional growth.
-Occupational wellness is a sense of satisfaction with our work.
-It also includes satisfaction about the potential of our jobs, that they will lead to something even more fulfilling down the road.
+Occupational wellness offers a sense of satisfaction with our work.
+It also can create optimism about the potential our jobs offer—that they will lead to something even more fulfilling down the road.

 Experts agree that one of the best ways to manage stress is to get some exercise.
 Exercise reduces stress hormones and stimulates the endorphins that combat depression and anxiety.

 The beginning of summer is the perfect time to launch a new wellness challenge at your workplace.
 Even though your employees are working from home, they can still work together to achieve fitness goals.
-A steps challenge, for example, will get your employees out in the fresh air, burning off calories and their worries as they walk.
+A steps challenge, for example, will get your employees out in the fresh air, moving their bodies and setting aside their worries as they walk.